 - Free Reviews or Consultancy.

-- Free Downloadable material like eBooks, PDF files.
+- Free Downloadable material like eBooks, and PDF files.

 - By Offering Free assessment without them having to fill in their credit card information etc.

-Objection handling is one of the essential parts of a landing page.
+Objection handling is one of the essential parts of a creating High converting landing page.
 You have to make sure that you address the possible scenarios in your landing page in advance that a customer might be thinking of.

 You have to make the prospect feel comfortable.
 They shouldn’t feel obligated to do something; for example, you can add things such as